xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 ```

 Here,  the  only  thing  that  changes  is  the addition  of  the
-parameter to procedure Block.
-An IF statement doesn't change the
+parameter to procedure `Block`.
+An `IF` statement doesn't change the
-loop  nesting level, so DoIf just passes the  label  along.
+loop  nesting level, so `DoIf` just passes the  label  along.
 No
-matter how many levels of IF nesting we have, the same label will
+matter how many levels of `IF` nesting we have, the same label will
 be used.

-Now, remember that DoProgram also calls Block, so it now needs to
+Now, remember that `DoProgram` also calls `Block`, so it now needs to
 pass it a label.
 An  attempt  to  exit the outermost block is an
-error, so DoProgram  passes  a  null  label  which  is  caught by
+error, so `DoProgram`  passes  a  null  label  which  is  caught by
 DoBreak:

 ```delphi